tylerhimes/tylerhimes.github.io/_posts/2023-05-08-cnn-fruit-classification.md

 Trainable params: 3,228,678
 Non-trainable params: 14,714,688
 _________________________________________________________________
 ```

 <br>
-Our VGG16 architecture has a total of 17.9 million parameters, much bigger than what we have built so far.
-Of this, 14.7 million parameters are frozen, and 3.2 million parameters will be updated during each iteration of back-propagation, and these are going to be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset, to predict our classes of fruit!
+Our VGG16 architecture has a total of 17.9 million parameters - much bigger than what we have built so far.
+Of this, 14.7 million parameters are frozen and 3.2 million parameters will be updated during each iteration of back-propagation - these are going to be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset to predict our classes of fruit!

 <br>
 #### Training The Network